Enabling Robots to Communicate their Objectives: Algorithmic Teaching of Objective Functions

 \begin{itemize} \item strategy-based: $d(\xi_E^{\theta},\xi_E^{\theta^*}) = 0$ if $\xi_E^{\theta}$ and $\xi_E^{\theta^*}$ are in the same trajectory strategy cluster, $\infty$ otherwise. \end{itemize}

 \prg{Relation to MaxEnt IRL} MaxEnt IRL~\cite{Ziebart_2008} is an IRL algorithm that assumes demonstrations are noisy (i.e., not necessarily optimal).
-In our setting, we instead assume the learner is approximate.
+In our setting, we instead assume demonstrations are optimal but the learner is approximate.
 These two sources of noise result in the same model: the MaxEnt distribution is equivalent to our \emph{probabilistic reward-based} model: